pengzhou1108/RGB-N/README.md

 ./train_faster_rcnn.sh 0 NIST res101_fusion EXP_DIR NIST_flip_0001_bilinear_new
 ```

+# To do
+- [ ] release synthetic dataset and training/testing split

 # Citation:
 If this code or dataset helps your research, please cite our paper:
 ```